akaliutau/ai-salad/README.md

 - visible runtime, memory, and status feedback;
 - real-world UI changes, delays, and failure modes.

 Using Playwright gives the agent the same interface a human solver uses.
 That matters because the goal is to collect trustworthy execution-grounded data, not synthetic examples detached from the actual platform.

 Browser access also keeps the system general.
 The same architecture can later work across other coding sites, interview platforms, internal benchmark tools, or custom web-based evaluation environments.

-The browser is the agent’s laboratory.
+The browser is the agent’s laboratory in our product.

 ---

 ## Why We Need Many Solutions

-A single accepted solution is useful.
-A sequence of attempts is far more valuable.
+A single accepted solution is useful, but a sequence of attempts is far more valuable.

 For each problem, AI-Salad should eventually generate and evaluate many candidates: